Jinook-Kim/ITC-544/Milestone1.md

-# 🏗️ Milestone 1 – Network & Physical Design
+# Network & Physical Design

-This milestone documents the foundational architecture of the enterprise network including topology, hardware planning, and physical layout.
+Documents the foundational architecture of the enterprise network including topology, hardware planning, and physical layout.

 ---